wiredhut/wiredflow/docs/tutorial/5_storage.md

 Databases with which there is native integration will be considered here.
 However, feel free to use any database that suits your needs and integrate it through the customization mechanisms.

-**The wiredflow library is currently under active development, so right now there is only integration with the MongoDB database.
+**The wiredflow library is currently under active development, so for now there is only integration with the MongoDB database.
 Integration with SQLite and other databases is planned.**